kelliark/Unich-AutoBOT/README.md

    ```

 ## Configuration

+- **How to get Beare Token:**
+  * Go To Network Tab and Control + R to Reload and then go to the tab in Network Tab called `my-info` and scroll down and then copy the Bearer Token, the thing that starting with eyj....

 - **tokens.txt:** You will find the file `tokens.txt` inside the project directory.
 Make sure `tokens.txt` contains data that matches the format expected by the script.
 Here are examples of file formats:
   ```bash